NoeltHS/Test/guides/admin-guide.md

 #### 1A - Permission Levels
 {: .text-grey-dk-000 }
 {: .no_toc }
-All members who are ranked Store Supervisor+ will gain access to various commands.
-Ranks and their respective admin levels are shown below.
+All Store Supervisor+ members will receive access to a range of commands.
+Refer to the following list to understand the ranks and their corresponding admin levels.

 | Rank        | Admin Level         |
 |:-------------|:------------------|